The Casimir-Polder interaction between atoms and hollow-core fibers: Material and geometry influence on the Casimir-Polder interaction

-In these expressions, $\epsilon_{\infty}\ge 1$ designates the so-called background permittivity, a phenomenological constant that takes into account processes occurring at higher than optical frequencies.
+In these expressions, $\epsilon_{\infty}\ge 1$ represents the standard background permittivity, a constant that incorporates the contribution to the dielectric function of processes within the materials occurring at frequencies significantly exceeding the optical range~\cite{Jackson75}.
+Along the positive imaginary frequency axis, where the permittitivity is monotonically decreasing starting from its maximum value at $\xi=0$, the constant offset introduced by an $\epsilon_{\infty} > 1$ results in the above-mentioned behavior of $\epsilon(\ii \xi)-1$ approaching a positive constant as $\xi \to \infty$.
+For our purposes, this becomes negligible due to the polarizability effectively restricting the relevant frequencies to $0<\xi\lesssim\omega_a$.
+However, the shift in permittivity within this range, and thus the value of $\epsilon_{\infty}$ itself can be quantitatively relevant to our analysis.
 The constant $\omega_{0}$ is a characteristic frequency of the dielectric material, while $\omega_p$ denotes the plasma frequency and $\gamma$ the phenomenological damping rate for both kind of materials~\cite{Jackson75}.
-We would like to note, that within these models, $\xi_{0}=\omega_{0}$ corresponds to the dielectric, $\xi_{0}=\gamma$ yields the conductor and $\xi_{0}= \omega_{p}/\sqrt{\epsilon_{\infty}-1}$ represents the superconductor.
+We would like to note, that within these models, $\xi_{0}=\omega_{0}$ corresponds to the dielectric, $\xi_{0}=\gamma$ yields the conductor and $\xi_{0}= \omega_{p}/\sqrt{\epsilon_{\infty}-1}$ represents the non-dissipative conductor.
 Further, we have that $\lambdabar_{p}=c/\omega_{p}$, which is the reduced plasma wavelength, as well as $\lambdabar_{D}=c\gamma/\omega_{p}^{2}$ and $\Delta_{0}=1/\sqrt{\epsilon_{\infty} - 1 + \omega_{p}^2/\omega_{0}^2}$.
-It is also opportune to mention that, mathematically, the description of the superconductor is obtained from that of the dissipative metal by setting $\gamma = 0$.
-When $\epsilon_{\infty} = 1$, the resulting expression corresponds to the London model~\cite{London35,Bimonte10}, one of the simplest descriptions of superconducting materials.
+It is also opportune to mention that, mathematically, the description of the non-dissipative conductor is obtained from that of the dissipative metal by setting $\gamma = 0$.
+For $\epsilon_{\infty} = 1$, our expression reduces to the London model~\cite{London35,Bimonte10}.
+As one of the earliest descriptions of superconductivity, this model captures the non-dissipative character of an ideal metal, though it fails to account for other phenomena such as the Meissner effect.
+In the context of our study, we are concerned solely with the non-dissipative characteristics of the material.
 In the literature, this non-dissipative permittivity is frequently referred to as the plasma model~\cite{CasimirPhysics11}.
 It can also be thought of as a high frequency ($\xi \gg \gamma$) approximation of the Drude model, and its use is often sufficient in practical calculations, although there are notable exceptions where results differ significantly (see \cref{subsubsec:thin-wire-T-zero-conductors,sec:finite-temperature-interaction}).